-Transportation total costs increased \$76,290 due to an increase in the increase in the state transportation formula.
-Also an increase in speicalized transportation of foster and homeless students primarily which rely on van runs and coss over to other schooldistricts and counties.
+Transportation total costs increased \$41,604 due to an increase in the state transportation formula.
+Also an increase in specialized transportation of foster and homeless students which primarily rely on van runs and cross over to other school districts and counties.